Soukhyam: Reception

+Critical reception

 A critic from The Times of India wrote that "Soukhyam has neither has novelty nor does it innovate in anyway".
 A critic from The Hindu wrote that "Soukhyam has all that’s considered essential for a box office success — a lead pair with good screen presence, romance, action and comedy and yet, it all ends up being bland".

+Box office

+Soukhyam grossed over ₹10 crore in its opening weekend and minted a distributor's share of ₹7 crore.